4-star hotel da Música Porto

 Starting in March, daytime temperatures are well suited for leisurely cycling and from April you can expect balmy evenings.
 From May is high season and then in June shady areas are already sought.
 The bathing season is in July and August, then even the locals are in large numbers on the waterfront.
 From September, the pleasant temperatures for cyclists are predominant again.
 Also October is still a good travel month for bike tours only the Atlantic is already too fresh for a long bath.

 Extra costs which are not included in your package

-The journeys with the public transport (metro, train) are not included in the price.
-All transfers together cost approx. 25, - EUR per person.
+The journeys with the public transport (metro, train) are not included.
+Transfers cost approx. 25, - EUR per person.
 Biketransport is free of charge.

 The city of Porto charges a tourist tax: € 2 per person per night which has to be paid locally at the hotel.

 We can provide a GPS device with the files on site for a rental fee (50.00 EUR).
 GPS device is subject to availabilty, so please contact Velociped at least 1 week before your journey starts.